NoahElliott2046/Declaration_of_Independence_of_A_Chinese/README.md

-# Declaration of Freedom of Chinese People
+# Declaration of Freedom of Chinese

 ### Preface